cgHome/homey.simplelog-api/README.md

 # SimpleLogApp API for Homey-Developers

-Do not use, the API is still in an alpha status
+**Do not use, the API is still in an alpha status**

+Minimal lightweight logging for Homey Apps

 This module can be used in a Homey App to send logs to the [SimpleLogApp](https://homey.app/de-ch/app/nl.nielsdeklerk.log/Simple-LOG)

 ---

-## How to implement SimpleLogApp API
+## Setting it up

 ### Install: